fbgallet/roam-extension-speech-to-roam/README.md

 A large number of [source languages are supported](https://platform.openai.com/docs/guides/speech-to-text/supported-languages), but the target language is currently limited to English.
 This limitation can be easily overcome through post-processing using a GPT model, as it only requires asking it to translate into almost any language.

-## Speak directly to an AI Assistant (OpenAI GPT models)
+## AI Assistant (OpenAI GPT models and Anthropic Claude models)

-- ask any question, rephrasing, completion, translation!
-The more precise your instructions are (especially with examples), the more accurate and satisfying the responses will be.
+- ask any question (by speaking or writing, focusing on a block or selecting one or more blocks as prompt), rephrasing, completion, translation...
+The more precise your instructions are (especially with examples and context), the more accurate and satisfying the responses will be.
 - assistant response is inserted as child of prompt block (by default, the answer is splitted in as many blocks as it contains paragraphs.
-There is an option to always limit the response to a block.)
+There is an option to always limit the response to a block.).
+The assistant name is inserted before its response and include by default the AI model name.
+The template can be changed in the settings.
+- 🆕 in v.4: subtle buttons appear to the right of the first block of the assistant's response.
+They allow to stop the streamed response (for GPT models only), to generate again the response (possibly with a different AI model by selecting it from the context menu accessed by right-clicking) and to copy the response to clipboard.
+These are temporary buttons that disappear when changing the page or if the block is collapsed.

 - you can easily **provide context** to your prompt, to process the information contained in this context (e.g. to summarize it or have a conversation with your own notes 🚀) or to provide resources to the AI for the required text generation:

-  - 🆕 New in v.3: main UI elements of Roam can now easily be designated as the context using key modifiers when clicking on the AI assistant buttons:
+  - Since v.3: main UI elements of Roam can easily be designated as the context using key modifiers when clicking on the AI assistant buttons:
     - `Command/Control`: use linked references (backlinks) of the current page or, if the page is a DNP or the daily notes log (journal), the previous DNP.
 Important limitation for linked refs: currently, the applied filters (including or excluding some reference) are not taken into account.
     - `Alt`: use the whole main page (more precisely: its current zoomed view) as context
     - `Shift`: use all the content in the right sidebar (pages, blocks, linked references)